CympleTech/chamomile/README.md

 - Encrypted transmission and secure DHT protection
 - It can support all interconnections and single-center connections under the LAN, and can also support DHT in the public network environment.
 - Automatically switch the connection according to the number of connections and the network environment
-- Compatible with part of libp2p and Protocol Lab

 ## License